AsperTheDog/CShard/README.md

     - Background component, represents a skybox
     - Light component, represents a point light source
  - A fully functioning GUI that lets you hot import meshes, textures and scripts
- - Post processing pipeline (currently only film grain is implemented)
+ - Post processing pipeline (While the number, types and order of the effects are customizable, right now they are simply fixed functions)

 ### Future planned features: